 Preheat your oven to 350 f (177 c).
 In a heavy***, oven-safe pot or sauce pan, add your rice, water, and kosher salt.
 Stir, then add the lid.

-Once your oven is preheated, add your lidded pan and cook for 30 minutes.
-Remove from oven and fluff with a fork to separate the grains of rice.
+Once your oven is preheated, add your lidded pan and cook for 35 minutes.
+Remove from oven, let sit for at least 5 minutes, then fluff with a fork to separate the grains of rice.

 Notes